maxxokk/MTRX_FINAL_PROJECT/README.md

 ## Module 2: LDR Sensor module
 ### Summary
+LDR is used to determine whether the ball is in the holder.
+If the ball is in the holder, then a basket will not count for that player, as this would be impossible for the ball to be both in the hoop and in the holder at the same time.
+This allows for us to know which player shot the ball.
+It also prevents certain illegal moves, where the flex sensor is activated but the ball is in the holder.
 ### Usage
+The LDR is attached to the ball holder.
+This allows us to know at all times when the ball is in the holder.
+The code used is partly taken from W07-C-Analog-input of the MTRX2700 Github.
+It uses the ContinuousReadSingleChannelADC function to determine the state of the system based off the voltage of PA1 that is connected to the LDR.
+From the LDR input, the function also implements a trigger value, above which is high, and below is low.
+There is also bounded conditions to prevent it flickering between HIGH and LOW.
+When it is considered HIGH, the output pin PA4 is set also to high.
 ### Valid input
+Valid input is an analog signal that goes through an LDR to PA1.
 ### Functions and modularity
+#void initialise_board()
+Initialises the board for PA1 as input and PA4 as output.
+The LED output registers are also initialised for debugging purposes.

+#void ContinuousReadSingleChannelADC()
+This function initialises and calibrates the ADC, and reads the input from PA1.
+It then sets a trigger point based off the initial light on the LDR, then sets boundaries for ADC->DR value considered HIGH and LOW.
+It then outputs this high or low value through PA4, which is used in the main game loop.

 #### Digital_Io Module
 ### Testing